 Cow’s milk protein allergy refers to an immunological reaction to one or more milk proteins.
 The prevalence of CMPA varies from 2% to 7.5%.

-It can develop in exclusively or partially breastfed infants or when CMP is introduced into the feeding regime.
+It can develop in exclusively or partially breastfed infants or when CMP is introduced into the feeding regimen.
 The incidence of CMPA is lower in exclusively breastfed babies than in babies on formula feeds.

-What’s the pathophysiology?
+What’s the pathophysiology of CMPA?

 CMPA results from an immunological reaction to milk proteins.
 The immunological basis distinguishes CMPA from other adverse reactions to milk proteins, e.g. lactose intolerance.